janjdev/31stBrklyn-WP/wp-content/plugins/updraftplus/readme.txt

 2. Configuring your backups

-3. Restoring from a backup
+3. Take a backup

-4. Showing and downloading backup sets
+4. Restoring from a backup

 == License ==

-    Copyright 2011-16 David Anderson
+    Copyright 2011-19 David Anderson

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by